EmelyXu/CSE410_OpencvProject/README.md

 Ater that you should see a screen with a wood ball, grass land and a moving light source.

-Press "l" and "r" can make the sphere move toward left or right Press "s" can trun off all the lights in the environment.
+Press "l" and "r" can make the sphere move toward left or right.
+Light shoud get week while moving far from the light source.
+Press "s" can trun off all the lights in the environment.